LangArthur/Embedded-and-Distributed-AI/README.md

 ### problem 2: Person detection

-This project detect the number of person on a picture.
+This project detect the number of person on a picture, specified in parameter of the program.

 We provide different pictures to test the algorithm.
 The picture "too_many_persons.jpg" show the limitation of the algorithm: when peoples are too much hide or too far, the algorithm did not detect them.